Expert advice on overcoming the challenge of excessive noise

 - Sounds from inside the classroom – such as air conditioners and students in the room

-Reverberation in the classroom is how sound acts after it first happens.
-The soundwaves stay in the classroom, and they bounce off desks or walls – in general, any hard surface.
+Reverberation in a classroom is how sound acts after it first happens.
+Soundwaves stay in the classroom, and bounce off desks or walls – in general, any hard surface.
 If there are a lot of hard surfaces reflecting sound waves the teaching space can be very loud, and sounds can appear ‘muddled’.

 When there is too much noise in a classroom, it can cause problems with how a student:

 Not only are high levels of noise detrimental to the learning abilities of students, but noise can also cause hearing loss and tinnitus in teachers.
 Recent studies found that:

 - Seven out of ten preschool teachers suffered from sound-induced auditory fatigue.